Rodvak/galaxos/README.md

 # GALAXOS

-<p>Galaxos is a e-commerce site where you can purchase paintings or customize your own one</p>
+<p>Galaxos is a e-commerce site where you can purchase paintings or customize your own.</p>
 <p>This project allows the user to store pieces of art, it is a Full CRUD app.</p>
-<p>It also has LOGIN and REGISTRATION.</p>
+<p>It also has LOGIN and REGISTRATION and keeps the user in session.</p>
 <p>You can create, save, edit and delete Paintings.</p>

 ## Demo